IkemefunaEke/IkemefunaEke/README.md

 :wave: My name is Ikemefuna Eke, i'm 22 and I am currently pursuing a Bachelor's Degree in Computer Engineering.
 I dream to one day be a Front-end Developer in a large Corporation.

-I have experience with Java, C++, Python and C# epecially in unitu
+I have experience with React, Javascript, Python, CSS and HTML.

-- 🔭 I’m currently working on other websites , Java and Python projects
+- 🔭 I’m currently working on React and Javascript projects.
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Angular.
 - 👯 I’m looking to collaborate on any project in the range of languages I have mentioned above.
 - 🤔 I’m looking for help with tricks and tips to improve web development and general coding
 - 💬 Ask me about Python